course-details-portlet

 Course content

-The course is designed to adopt a macroscopic perspective on the educational institution, with a specific emphasis on how decisions formulated at the societal level exert influence upon the school.
-This perspective is scrutinized through a historical lens and contemporaneously assessed.
-In the seminars, connections between the main themes of the course will be elaborated and processed, and the semester plan provides a detailed overview.
-The central content of the course encompasses these four main themes:
+The course will take a macro perspective on the school, emphasizing how decisions made at the societal level affect the school.
+This perspective is illuminated both historically and in relation to the current situation.
+In the seminars, the connections between the main themes of the course will be elaborated and processed, and the semester plan provides a detailed overview.
+The central content of the course includes these four main themes:

-• Educational policy and governance (critical analysis and pedagogical reflection)
+• Education Policy and Governance (critical analysis and pedagogical reflection)

-• The history of the Norwegian school and the development of the teaching profession (teacher role and development of educational institutions)
+• The History of the Norwegian School and the Development of the Teaching Profession (teacher role and school development)

 Learning outcome